BobGerman/TeamsDevWorkshop/README.md

 The day 1 notes [are here](./Part1.md).

-## Part 2 - Deeper Dive and Developer Solutions
+## DAY 2 - Deeper Dive and Developer Solutions

 All times are in US Eastern Standard Time